rockharbor-church/worship/docs/songs_and_signals.md

 The worship leader and MD will use the following vocal and body signals to communicate with the band during a song.
 Whether you're on the production team or in the band, you should take the time to learn these signals.

+!!! note

-**NOTE:** Body signals are often used instead of vocal or hand signals for worship leaders playing an instrument.
+    Body signals are often used instead of vocal or hand signals for worship leaders playing an instrument.

 ### Vamp